luc65r/primes/README.md

 operations, but it means that the program uses 8 times less memory that if each number was represented by a byte.

-I limited the use of external functions to `strtoumax` and `memset`, which I may replace soon.
+I limited the use of external functions to `strtoumax`, which I may replace soon.
 I used `sys_mmap` to allocate the bit array, and `sys_write` to write to stdout and stderr.